Output Productivity

 Bear in mind that I was already a qualified management accountant at this point, my decision to train myself up was simply because that skill was a huge advantage in literally any, and every, type of business venture.
 So my thinking was that IT would follow suit.
 I taught myself to program in several languages and how to construct relational databases.
 Later in life I also worked in online coding skills, design and for the last 20 odd years, among other things, these skills have created a very satisfactory lifestyle.

-Admittedly, paying for the computer that took some time, but I was right in the end.
+Admittedly, paying for the computer took some time, but I was right in the end.

 And we bought a Ferrari.